 Non-profits partner to help people with sickle cell disease get faster, better emergency care.

-Hanover, MD – Sickle Cell Disease Association of America (SCDAA), the leading patient organization for people with sickle cell disease (SCD), announced a pilot program with MedicAlert Foundation to enhance the safety and well-being of people living with SCD.
+HANOVER, MD – Sickle Cell Disease Association of America (SCDAA), the leading national organization and voice for people with sickle cell disease (SCD), today launched a pilot program with MedicAlert Foundation to enhance the safety and well-being of people living with sickle cell disease (SCD).

-The pilot program will provide participants with a MedicAlert digital health profile to store their health information, treatment and pain plans, medications, physician information, emergency contacts, and more.
-Each participant will also receive a customized Smart Medical ID Card, which provides easy access to their health information and physician prescribed pain management plan via a QR code.
+The program provides participants with a MedicAlert digital health profile to store their physician-approved pain plan, physician contact information, and other vital health data.
+Each participant also receives a customized Smart Medical ID Card, which provides easy access to their health information and pain plan via a QR code.

 “Since 1956, MedicAlert has been globally trusted by both emergency medical personnel and people living with serious health conditions,” stated Karen Cassel, MedicAlert Foundation’s President and CEO.
-“Through this collaboration, we hope to equip and empower SCD patients with tools to help them quickly get the care they need during a pain crisis.”
+“We’re pleased to launch this pilot during Sickle Cell Awareness Month.
+Our hope is to equip and empower SCD patients with tools to help them quickly get the care they need during a pain crisis.”

 “We believe this program has the potential to significantly improve outcomes for people experiencing sickle cell crises,” Hartfield said.
 “With positive results, we’ll seek additional funding to expand the program nationally.”

-More details about the pilot program, including eligibility guidelines and how to apply, will be announced in late June.
-Anyone living with SCD who is interested in participating in the pilot should contact either their local SCDAA chapter, or email MedicAlert at firstname.lastname@example.org.
+More details about the program, including full eligibility guidelines and how to apply, are available at medicalert.org/sicklecellpilot.
+Anyone living with SCD who has additional questions about the pilot should contact either their local SCDAA chapter, or email MedicAlert at firstname.lastname@example.org.